-We have entered into asset purchase agreements and license arrangements in order to advance and obtain technologies and services related to our business.
+We have entered into asset purchase agreements, license agreements, and option arrangements in order to advance and obtain technologies and services related to our business.
 These agreements generally require us to pay an initial fee and certain agreements call for future payments upon the attainment of agreed upon development, regulatory and/or commercial milestones.
 These agreements may also require minimum royalty payments based on sales of products developed from the applicable technologies, if any.